MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/iddcx/nc-iddcx-evt_idd_cx_monitor_get_physical_size.md

 ```

-## -parameters

-### -param MonitorObject

-[in] The context for the monitor this OPM context should be created on.

-### -param pOutArgs

-[out] Pointer to a [IDARG_OUT_MONITORGETPHYSICALSIZE](ns-iddcx-idarg_out_monitorgetphysicalsize.md) structure that contains information about the monitor size.

-## -returns

-If the driver knows the physical size of the monitor, it should fill in the *pOutArgs* and return STATUS_SUCCESS.
-In the event the driver does not know the physical size, it should return STATUS_NO_DATA_DETECTED.

 ## -remarks

 This callback is only called for remote drivers that do not provide a monitor description for the specified monitor.
 If a remote driver does specify a monitor description for a given monitor, then the physical width and height will be taken from the description and this callback will not be called for that monitor.